Deification of Captain Shin

 5. See Chin (2003), p.
 73: 他誕生前數晚,其住宅祥光普照,彩色回繞,片刻忽然消逝。曾目睹異象的惠州鄉人認為是奇事。盛公於農曆十月初十午時誕生時候,天晴氣朗,清風送爽,香馥滿室,登門觀看者眾,皆認為這嬰兒將來必是偉人.

 6. Zhang Jingwen 張敬文 (1959) A short account of the founding of the Joss House in Kuala Lumpur 吉隆坡仙四師爺宮創廟史略 (Jílóngpō Xiānsìshīyé-gōng chuàngmiào shǐlüè).
 Zhang Jingwen 張敬文 (d.
 4 April 1962) was a 12-year-old boy in 1885 (the year when Yap Ah Loy died) and landed Kuala Lumpur only in 1895.
-Zhang's incorrect view was influential since this publication is sponsored by the Temple: 葉亞來於清同治3年(歲次甲子)9月26日親往芙蓉亞沙加坑地方,恭迎仙師爺之神靈回吉隆坡以便奉祀。葉亞來與仙四師爺廟:葉亞來又於光緒8年(歲次壬午)撥送他個人地皮一塊(即今吉隆坡仙四師爺廟現址及附近的店地六段)建成此廟。光緒9年,歲次癸未仲夏月,仙四師爺廟落成開光。The date of birth and date of death proposed by Zhang (1959) are utilized by the Temple in a rather creative way.
+Zhang's incorrect view was influential since this publication is sponsored by the Temple: 葉亞來於清同治3年(歲次甲子)9月26日親往芙蓉亞沙加坑地方,恭迎仙師爺之神靈回吉隆坡以便奉祀。葉亞來與仙四師爺廟:葉亞來又於光緒8年(歲次壬午)撥送他個人地皮一塊(即今吉隆坡仙四師爺廟現址及附近的店地六段)建成此廟。光緒9年,歲次癸未仲夏月,仙四師爺廟落成開光。The date of birth and date of death cited by Zhang (1959) are frozen and set in stone by the Temple in 1916 (see SSSY (1989), p.
+176).
 The 3rd day of the 10th lunisolar month (十月初三) is assigned as the birth date for Sin Sze Ye 仙師爺 (the deity positioned on the right) in the Temple.
 The birth date marked for Si Sze Ye 四師爺 (the deity on the left) is: 7th day of the 7th lunisolar month (七月初七), which, incidentally, is the date of death of Captain Shin.

 8. Butterworth's appointment was announced on 14 June 1843.
 Interestingly, Brundell landed Penang on 14 June 1843 and then Singapore on 23 July 1843.
 Cancellation of his appointment was made public in Singapore on 24 July and he left Singapore on 27 July.